 WELCOME TO THE ROTARY CLUB OF COONABARABRAN IN D9650!

 We are a happy and busy club where good humour and good works intermingle in equal parts.
-There are currently 25 members from a diverse range of vocations and occupations.
+There are currently 23 members (plus 2 greatly valued Honorary members) from a diverse range of vocations and occupations.

 At the moment, one of our most important fund raisers is our Book Shop.
 It is situated in Cassilis Street in Coonabarabran and is open on Mondays to Fridays from 9.30am to 5pm, and on Saturdays from 9am to midday.
 It is run voluntarily by Rotarians, their partners and community ‘friends’.
 There are literally thousands of second hand books available of all kinds.
 You are welcome to come and browse, and to ask any questions you might have about the work of Rotary.